 - Pretty expensive option

-- Strikes can happen, train can break down…
+- Strikes can happen, trains can break down…

 - Can be a bit overcrowded sometimes in summer (many passengers chose to take the train)